 Tacho - RPM

-Older aircraft have a mechanical cable driven tachometer, inside the instrument are a couple of flyweights to which a pointer is attached indicating RPM.
-Not very common in newer modern aircraft anymore.
+Older aircraft have a mechanical, cable driven tachometer.
+Inside the instrument are a couple of flyweights to which a pointer is attached indicating RPM.
+These are not very common in newer modern aircraft anymore.
 Later types have the cable attached to a magnet which rotates inside a aluminum cup.